 - ArcGIS Notebook Server requires Docker Desktop for Windows (version 220.127.116.11 or later) to be installed.
 Follow the steps in Install Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2016, Windows Server 2019, and Windows 10.
-Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2016 or Windows Server 2019 and for Windows 10.
+- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2019 and Windows 10.
+Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2019 and for Windows 10.